hurdad/flow-pipe/flows/README.md

 libstage_noop_source.so
 ```

-The following plugins are expected for the examples in this directory:
+The following plugins are expected for the flows in this directory:

 | Stage type | Plugin file |
 |----------|-------------|